-In case a substance would be assigned to a certain category because of a single CONS or PROF use and it is known that the respective use corresponds to a very low volume (i.e. < 10 t/y) and that most of the volume is used in a lower-score category, a more balanced score could be considered by assigning a score between the two categories.
+In case a substance would be assigned to a certain category because of CONS or PROF uses and it is known that the respective use corresponds to a very low volume (i.e. < 10 t/y) and that most of the volume is used in a lower-score category, a more balanced score could be considered by assigning a score between the two categories.
 For example, for a substance with both IND and PROF uses, but PROF corresponding to a very low tonnage (< 10 t/y), the score to be assigned could be between five and ten, e.g. seven.

 As mentioned in the previous section, if a substance without consumer uses ends up in articles and there is no reliable information that releases are unlikely during article service life and waste phase, this can lead to an increase of its WDU score, too.
+For example, a substance with both IND and PROF uses, which is in addition used in articles in volumes $\geq 10 \text{ t/y}$ (and assuming that the release from those articles is not considered negligible), would be assigned an additional refinement score of two resulting in a total WDU score of 12.